mbborromeo/search-movie-omdb/README.md

-# search-movie-assignment
+# search-movie-omdb

-This assignment/project lets user's search for a movie by title.
+This project lets user's search for a movie by title.
 It sends a request to OMDB API to get the movie data and poster image.

 This is a Full-Stack project, so there is a client folder and server folder: